ericdequ/Sports/data/blog/Football/TE/pass_protection_protecting_the_quarterback.md

 ## Pass Protection: Protecting the Quarterback

 In the high-octane world of football, the difference between a successful play and a devastating sack often hinges on effective pass protection.
 Tight ends (TEs) play a pivotal role in this dynamic, balancing their duties between receiving passes and providing crucial blocks.
-In this article, we'll delve into the essentials of pass protection for tight ends, covering key aspects like recognizing blitzes, proper positioning, and effective blocking techniques.
+In this article, well delve into the essentials of pass protection for tight ends, covering key aspects like recognizing blitzes, proper positioning, and effective blocking techniques.

 ### Recognizing Blitzes